qgadrian/smokex/README.md

 ### Nice to have (very low prio)

 * [ ] Measure request time per plan step and show a graph view for performance
+* [ ] Add Sendgrid integration to allow sending email using the user API KEY
 * [ ] Migrate to a distributed application, so far it is a single instance
 * [ ] Provide API endpoint to start an execution.
 Mind this will need an API KEY (for that, for example see https://github.com/danschultzer/pow/issues/176).
 UPDATE: low prio because of Github integration
 * [ ] Provide interface or module to manage the scheduled jobs (aka `Smokex.PlanDefinitions.Scheduler.jobs`).
 UPDATE: low prio since database provides some info already